 In 2002, Jenner was selected as one of the 100 Greatest Britons following a UK-wide vote.

 Edward Jenner inspired.
 He pushed the boundaries of science, exploration and above all dogmatic beliefs.
-When Jenner started his uphill struggle and sluggish crawl towards a scientific approach to viruses, the arena of epidemiology was swamped by superstition, foolhardy myths, and tomfoolery.
-Viruses were caused by ghosts, demons, the Earth disgorging toxic fumes.
+When he set out on his epic struggle and slow journey toward a logical and scientific understanding of viruses, the area of controlling disease, the field was mired in superstition, myths, and foolishness.
+Illnesses were caused by ghosts, demons, the Earth disgorging toxic fumes.
 They were for all intents and purposes punishments from the Gods.

-Jenner and his ilk not only disproved this notion, but he robbed the God’s of their power… like Prometheus poking Zeus’ eye and gifting mankind fire.
+Jenner and his ilk disproved this notion, but he robbed the Gods of their power, like Prometheus poking Zeus’ eye and gifting mankind fire.

 Thanks to Jenner’s stand against medieval beliefs, viruses were now agents of nature, not the cosmos.
-He inspired Larry Brilliant – doctor, futurist, philanthropist – who was instrumental in ushering in the WHO protocol that wiped smallpox off the face of the Earth.
+He inspired Larry Brilliant – doctor, futurist, philanthropist – who was instrumental in ushering in the WHO protocol that wiped smallpox off Earth’s face.
 Nicole Grasset is another powerhouse in the field.
 Jenner gave wings to them and thousands of others.

 Medically we’ve advanced to the point of giving that Fourth Horseman a run for his money because of Jenner… and those he inspired.